Rochan-A/lock-free-work-pool/README.txt

 Why use this data-structure?
 ----------------------------

 * O(log n) complexity to find a free resource.
-This is the biggest benifit of using this over other other data-structures when managing a pool of resources that are acquired and released randomly.
-* Lock-free: All operations use atomic primitives, improving performance in highly concurrent environments.
+* All operations use atomic primitives, improving performance in highly concurrent environments.
-* Constant-time root checks: The root node gives an immediate sense of availability (0 means no free resources).
+* Constant-time availability check (if root is 0, no free resources).
-* Bounded memory usage: The tree is of fixed size (no dynamic leaf growth).
+* Bounded memory usage.

 Implementation Notes
 --------------------

-* The tree can be an n-ary tree (using binary atomic operations).
+* Signal tree can be an n-ary tree (using binary atomic operations).
 Currently, I've only implemented a binary tree.
+* TODO: Implement thread-backed work pool.